0%

 Emergency Vehicles

 When lights flash and sirens sound, pull right and stop until the unit passes.
-The “Move Over” law also says you must shift one lane away or slow down to 20 mph below the limit when passing a stopped fire truck, police cruiser, tow truck, or Texas Department of Transportation vehicle with flashing lights.
+The “Move Over” law also says you must shift one lane away or slow down to 20 mph below the limit when passing a stopped fire truck, police car, tow truck, or Texas Department of Transportation vehicle with flashing lights.

 Consequences of Failing to Yield in Texas